-Current projects include co-writing and directing The Secret of My Success for Universal Pictures Stage Productions, directing The Heart of Rock and Roll, a new Huey Lewis musical, premiering at the Old Globe, writing the new book of Meet Me In St. Louis for the St. Louis MUNY's 100th Anniversary, directing the North American premiere of The Angel and The Sparrow (Dietrich/Piaf) for The Segal Centre in Montreal, co-writing Ebenezer Scrooge's Big [Your Town Here] Christmas Show! for Bucks County Playhouse, co-writing/directing Dracula: A comedy of Terrors! for Chicago Shakespeare Theatre and the Maltz Jupiter Theatre, writing The Single Girls Guide (a new musical updating Jane Austen’s Emma to 1964), which he developed at Dallas Theatre Center, Ars Nova and ASCAP, and co-writing Port-Au-Prince, a NYSCA commission for The New Group, with Kirsten Childs, and the podcast Theatre Camp for Sirius XM On Broadway.
+Current projects include co-writing and directing The Secret of My Success for Universal Pictures Stage Productions, which premieres in February, 2020 at the Paramount Theatre in Chicago, co-writing/directing the stage adaptation of Mystic Pizza with rock icon Melssa Etheridge and Sas Goldberg for MGM and Lively McCabe Entertainment, directing the North American premiere of Piaf/Dietrich for Mirvish in Toronto and The Segal Centre in Montreal, co-writing/directing Ebenezer Scrooge's Big [Your Town Here] Christmas Show! for The Old Globe and Bucks County Playhouse, co-writing/directing Dracula: A comedy of Terrors! for Chicago Shakespeare Theatre and the Maltz Jupiter Theatre, writing The Single Girls Guide (a new musical updating Jane Austen’s Emma to 1964), which he developed at Dallas Theatre Center, Ars Nova, Capital Rep and ASCAP, co-writing Port-Au-Prince, a NYSCA commission for The New Group, with Kirsten Childs, and the podcast Theatre Camp for Sirius XM On Broadway.